The Traditional Decorative Designs of India

 The Chamba Rumal or handkerchief still lure the beholder with its artistic beauty as it looks same on both sides of the texture.

 The vast storehouse of innumerable traditional motifs and patterns is a subject of further research.
 These artifacts inspire and stimulate many a generation.
-All these designs from different regions of sub- continent are influenced from local conditions and environment which can be clearly seen in their local color.
+All these designs from different regions of the subcontinent are influenced by local conditions and environment which can be clearly seen in their local color.
 There are endless possibilities for the adoption of these forms in the modern industrial designing.

 Now a stage has come when the countless and infinite verities of decorative designs should not be considered merely a subject of academic studies and research.
 Instead, every possible endeavor should be made to recapture something of the form and inherent beauty of the designs, and adopt them in modern objects, thus deriving maximum benefit and enjoyment.